Aaron Garcia (American football)

-Aaron Garcia (born October 28, 1970) is a former professional American football quarterback who played 19 seasons in the Arena Football League (AFL), from 1995 to 2014.
-He played college football at Washington State University before transferring to California State University, Sacramento.
-After retiring from the AFL, Garcia was named the head coach of the Las Vegas Outlaws in September 2014, and was formally introduced as the head coach of the Outlaws on October 11, 2014.
-Garcia is married to Bryn Garcia and has five children, Gigi, Bella, Anthony, Christian, and Jaxon.
+Aaron Garcia (born October 28, 1970) is an American former professional football quarterback who played 19 seasons in the Arena Football League (AFL) from 1995 to 2014.
 Born in Sacramento, California, Garcia attended high school in Sacramento at Grant Union High School.
 After graduation from high school in 1988, Garcia enrolled at Washington State University and played quarterback for the Cougars, starting for two seasons.
 He transferred to California State University, Sacramento in 1992, where he started for two seasons.

-After going undrafted in the 1995 NFL Draft, Garcia was encouraged to try playing in the Canadian Football League (CFL) or the AFL to gain more scouting exposure for an opportunity at the National Football League (NFL).
-He signed with the Arizona Rattlers and became their starting quarterback in 1995.
-In his career, Garcia has also played for the Connecticut Coyotes, New Jersey Red Dogs, Iowa Barnstormers, New York Dragons, Jacksonville Sharks, San Antonio Talons, San Jose SaberCats Orlando Predators and Los Angeles KISS.
-Garcia would go on to set AFL records for passing yards, passing touchdowns and interceptions during his 19-year career, winning ArenaBowl XXIV while a member of the Sharks.
-Garcia was also a two-time Arena Football League Offensive Player of the Year Award recipient, in 2001 and 2011.
+Garcia signed with the Arizona Rattlers and became their starting quarterback in 1995.
+In his career, Garcia also played for the Connecticut Coyotes, New Jersey Red Dogs, Iowa Barnstormers, New York Dragons, Jacksonville Sharks, San Antonio Talons, San Jose SaberCats, Orlando Predators, and Los Angeles KISS.
+Garcia set AFL career records for passing yards, passing touchdowns, and interceptions, winning ArenaBowl XXIV while a member of the Sharks.
+Garcia was also a two-time AFL Offensive Player of the Year Award recipient, in 2001 and 2011.
+Garcia was the head coach of the AFL's Las Vegas Outlaws in 2015.

-High school career
+Early life

 Garcia attended Grant Union High School where he played high school football, and basketball with his father as coach, where he broke John Elway’s California state high school passing, yardage and touchdown records with a two-year prep total of 5,800 yards and 57 touchdown passes.

 College career

-Garcia went to Washington State University in 1988, and started as a redshirt freshman in 1989, contributing 1,591 yards and 11 touchdown passes, leading the Pac-10 in passing efficiency that year.
+Garcia first played college football for the Washington State Cougars of Washington State University.
+He was redshirted in 1988.
+He started as a redshirt freshman in 1989, contributing 1,591 yards and 11 touchdown passes, leading the Pac-10 in passing efficiency that year.
 During that year, quarterbacking duties also were shared by junior Brad Gossen, who threw for 1,372 yards and nine touchdowns in an injury shortened season, prior to Garcia being named the starter.
 In 1990, a mid-season quarterback controversy erupted when second-year coach Mike Price benched veterans Gossen and Garcia in favor of true-freshman Drew Bledsoe.

 After Bledsoe's emergence at Washington State in 1990, Garcia transferred to Sacramento State in Division I-AA and finished his college football career as the starter there, throwing for 1,796 yards and 13 touchdowns in his senior season.